 White Christmas (1954)

 Yes, it is essentially a remake of another Bing Crosby film, Holiday Inn (1942).
 But for those who love it, it doesn’t matter.
 Crosby and Danny Kaye are a superb double act, as is Rosemary Clooney and Vera-Ellen.
 It’s schmaltzy Hollywood at its most saccharine.
-But it has some great numbers (although ‘Snow’ is also one of the worst songs of any Hollywood musical) and it looked like everyone had a hoot making it.
+But it has some great numbers and it looked like everyone had a hoot making it.

 Rudolph The Red-Nosed Reindeer (1964)

 Have you ever felt that elements of Christmas, if pushed too far, might appear more than a little strange?
 (See the last two entries in this list.)
 Like The Snowman, Larry Roemer’s TV film is a staple classic of Christmas entertainment.
-But in the US.
-It’s not so well known in the UK.
-But in attempting to achieve a heightened sweetness it tips ever so slightly into the menacing.
+But in the US; it’s not so well known in the UK.
+In attempting to achieve a heightened sweetness, it tips ever so slightly into the menacing.
 A strange film.